ConfederacyOfGaia/Gaia/campaign-log.md

 # Session 6

 ____
-**Session Date:** 2018-09-11
+- **Session Date:** 2018-09-11
-**Party Level:** 3
+- **Party Level:** 3
-**Date:** Late on the evening of the 18th of Peaksummer, in the 32nd year of the Reign of the Great Golden Dragon.
+- **Date:** Late in the evening of the 18th of Peaksummer, in the 32nd year of the Reign of the Great Golden Dragon.
-**Starting Point:** They just finished sharing a dinner with the Jackson family, who own a farm to the east of the town of Nelsa.
+- **Starting Point:** They just finished sharing a dinner with the Jackson family, who own a farm to the east of the town of Nelsa.
+Nearby is the farm of the Brightwood family, who have 12 kids under 14 years of age; they are a logical target of the hin.

 ## Session Plan

+### Hin attack

+The hin only attack at night.
+- The attack will come early in the morning, and will target the Brightwood farm to the east of town.
+- If the party is still at the Jackson family's farm, they will be awakened by one of the older Brightwood children banging on the door.
+- The party will be able to get to the Brightwood farm after 2 minutes of running.
+- When they arrive, they'll find that 5 children were taken.
+Both the father (Evan) and mother (Dana) are injured; Evan is unconscious and Dana is barely holding on.
+They are both making death saves.
+- The hin can be tracked pretty easily: DC 10 (to heighten tension and make the party feel successful).
+- The hin move quickly (speed 35) and are carrying the stolen children, so they have both a head start and move faster than the party, so the party will not catch them.
+- It will take 2 hours to track the hin to their caves.

+### Retrieve Val's axe

+The guard shack is not guarded at night if they have no one in captivity, and they don't have anyone currently.

+### Vimak's fate

+Once they return, they will hear that Vimak Copperdog was thrown in jail again for breaking into the guard house to steal back an illegal axe the dragonborn took from him.
+He swears he's innocent, but the dragonborn don't seem to believe him.

+### Living Expenses

-**Living Expenses.** Remind everyone that they will need to pay living expenses while they stay in Nelsa.
+Remind everyone that they will need to pay living expenses while they stay in Nelsa.
 They arrived on the evening before Midsummer (14th).

-**Retrieve Val's axe.** The guard shack is not guarded at night if they have no one in captivity, and they don't have anyone currently.

-**Hin attack.** The hin only attack at night.
-- The attack will come in the middle of the night, and will target farms to the east of town.
-- The dragonborn have a bell that they ring, that can be heard throughout the town.
-The PCs will awaken to the clanging of this bell.
-- They will see several dragonborn soldiers heading out of town towards the attack.

-**Vimak's fate.** Once they return, they will hear that Vimak Copperdog was thrown in jail again for breaking into the guard house to steal back an illegal axe the dragonborn took from him.
-He swears he's innocent, but the dragonborn don't seem to believe him.